PoulavBhowmick03/lighthouse/book/src/help_bn.md

       --state-cache-headroom <N>
           Minimum number of states to cull from the state cache when it gets full [default: 1]
-      --state-cache-max-bytes <BYTES>
+      --state-cache-max-MiB <MiB>
-          Specifies the maximum size of the state cache in bytes [default:
+          Specifies the maximum size of the state cache in MiB [default:
-          536870912]
+          512]
       --state-cache-size <STATE_CACHE_SIZE>
           Specifies the size of the state cache [default: 128] --suggested-fee-recipient <SUGGESTED-FEE-RECIPIENT>